ArmynC/ArminC-Windows-Debloat/README.md

 Now, **check all available updates and drivers**, install them, restart the computer. **Make sure** there is **no** update remaining.
 It is **not recommended to disable** and avoid them.

-These days, Windows is so interconnected that it will be difficult or almost impossible to use it in this way without any error, at all

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/update_check.png" width="50%" height="50%">
 </p>